Intersport Racing: 2011

 For the 2011 American Le Mans Series season, Intersport left the B06/10 and used two Oreca FLM09 LMPC cars.
 The team finished third in the Teams' Championship out of five teams.
 They won two of the nine rounds during the season, the first being at Mid-Ohio where Kyle Marcelli and Tomy Drissi drove the #37 car across the chequered flag.
 The same duo won Intersports second and only win in 2011 at the Baltimore Grand Prix although in the #89 car this time round.
 There were many different driver combinations used by the team throughout the season.
 Of the ten drivers that competed for Intersport throughout the season, Kyle Marcelli was the highest placed driver in the Drivers' Championship finishing in third place.

+2026 - Return to racing

+Interscope Racing announced that they would return to racing in 2026 in the IMSA SportsCar Championship, ending a 14-year absence from racing.
+The team will run in partnership with HMD Motorsports and field an Oreca 07 in the LMP2 class.
+The team announced that aside from Jon Field driving, they had also hired Oliver Jarvis, Job van Uitert, and Seth Lucas as drivers for the 2026 season.